 - Scottie Montgomery, head football coach, East Carolina University

-- Stan Wilcox, athletics director, Florida State University
+- Stan Wilcox, vice president and director of athletics, Florida State University

 12:30 – 12:45 p.m.
 Press Conference, Murrow Room